Klein Field at Sunken Diamond

+In 2012, college baseball writer Eric Sorenson ranked the facility as the fourth best setting in Division I baseball.
 In 2013, the Cardinal ranked 39th among Division I baseball programs in attendance, averaging 1,747 per home game.

-In 2012, college baseball writer Eric Sorenson ranked the facility as the fourth best setting in Division I baseball.

 The playing field at Sunken Diamond has an unorthodox alignment, with the batter and catcher facing south.
 The recommended orientation of a baseball diamond is east-northeast.